 There are quite a few apps out there that will check the status of your battery right from your phone, but we found one that is pleasantly simple, free, and available in the App Store.

-If you can put up with some annoying ads, Battery Life Doctor is able to give you a straightforward, no-nonsense display of your iPhone’s battery health status.
+If you can put up with some annoying ads, Battery Life Doctor can give you a straightforward, no-nonsense display of your iPhone’s battery health status.
 There are several different sections in the app, but the one you’ll want to focus on is “Battery Life”.
 Tap on “Details” to get more info about your battery’s health status.

 Further below, it will show you a few things, including how much juice is left on the current charge (which your iPhone provides you with anyway), the charge capacity (as mentioned above), the battery voltage, and whether or not the phone is currently charging.

-Check Health from Your Computer with CoconutBattery or iBackupBot
+Check the Health from Your Computer with CoconutBattery or iBackupBot

 Battery health apps come and go, so if Battery Doctor isn’t available, there’s still some hope of self-diagnosing your iPhone’s battery health.

-From there, you’ll see the current charge status, as well as the “Design Capacity”, which tells you the overall status of your iPhone battery’s health.
-It didn’t give me the exact same reading as the Battery Life Doctor app did, but it was very close.
+From there, you’ll see the current charge status, as well as the “Design Capacity,” which tells you the overall status of your iPhone battery’s health.
+It didn’t give me the same reading as the Battery Life Doctor app did, but it was very close.

 For Windows users, there’s iBackupBot.
 It costs $35, but there’s a 7-day free trial, which should give you plenty of time to get a quick peek at your iPhone’s battery health.